Xinjiang – September 5-12 and 22-30.

 This is China’s far-flung and restive western frontier, at odds with Beijing since time immemorial.
 But these cultural differences between the two are what make this province so attractive to travellers.
 Central Asian culture is still very much alive in this Uighur homeland – from delicious kababs to calls to prayer from the neighbourhood mosque.
 Silk Road sites and awesome landscapes make Chinese Turkestan a trip into the superhighways of the Asian continent.
 Xinjiang is huge and borders on many countries: Mongolia, Russia, Kazakhstan, Kyrgyzstan, Tajikistan, Afghanistan, Pakistan and India.

 History.
-By the 2nd century BC, the expanding Han dynasty had pushed its borders west into what is now Xinjiang.
+By the 2nd century BC, the expanding Han dynasty had pushed its borders west into Xinjiang.
 Military garrisons protected the fledging routes as silk flowed out of China in return for horses needed to fight nomadic incursions into the north.
 Rule collapsed after the Han and reasserted itself during the 7th-century Tang, but control was tenuous.

 A Uighur kingdom based in Khocho thrived from the 8th century transforming the Central Asian people from nomads to farmers and Manichaeans (a dualistic Persian religion that borrowed figures from Christianity, Buddhism and Hinduism) to Buddhists.
 Islam took hold in the 10th to 12th centuries.